maddawik/dotfiles/home/dot_config/docs/tools.md

 `fd` Find files or directories under the given directory tree, recursively.
 `jless` An interactive JSON processor.
 `jq` A command-line JSON processor that uses a domain-specific language.
-`ncdu` Disk usage analyzer with an ncurses interface.
 `rip` Send files to the graveyard.
-`smug` Session manager and task runner for tmux.
-`viddy` Execute a program periodically, showing output fullscreen.
 `yazi` Blazing fast terminal file manager based on async I/O.